 I. United Nations (UN)

-1. Recognising that companies are important to achieving sustainable development goals, the UN and its various bodies have many initiatives that encourage companies to advance UN goals through responsible corporate practices.
+1. Recognising that companies are important to achieving sustainable development goals, the UN and its various bodies have many initiatives that encourage companies to advance UN goals through responsible Corporate transparency regulations practices.

 2. The 17 Sustainable Development Goals (SDGs) were adopted by all UN Member States in 2015 calling for an end to poverty, protect the plant and ensure that all people enjoy peace and prosperity by 2030.
 The SDGs are integrated which means that actions in one area will affect outcomes in others and so everyone is needed to reach these targets.
 To capture “everyone” the UN has created the Partnership for the SDGs, which is a global registry of voluntary commitments and multi-stakeholder participation towards achieving the SDGs.
-To register, participants are required explain how they are implementing one or more of the 17 SDGs based on the SMART criteria: Specific, Measurable, Achievable, Resource-based and Time-bound.
-The Registry of participants is online and open for all to browse.
-Registered participants are required to keep their entry up-to-date and provide an annual self-report on progress.
+To register, participants are required to explain how they are implementing one or more of the 17 SDGs based on the SMART criteria: Specific, Measurable, Achievable, Resource-based, and Time-bound.
+The Registry of participants of corporate transparency regulations is online and open for all to browse.
+Registered participants of corporate transparency regulation are required to keep their entry up-to-date and provide an annual self-report on progress.
 Annual reports starting from 2013 are provided by the UN, which summarises partnership trends and highlights successful partnerships.